DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-06-12-adding-a-navigation-bar.md

 We added a navigation bar to the candidate interface.

-Currently, this only contains 2 items, but we added the navigation bar to enable us to add additional navigation opens as we [change the application process](/apply-for-teacher-training/changing-application-process/) in future.
+Currently, this only contains 2 items, but we added the navigation bar to enable us to add additional navigation items as we [change the application process](/apply-for-teacher-training/changing-application-process/) in future.

 This change was made on 8 June 2023.